-If you are a foreign national and want to study in Canada for more than six months, there are steps you must take before entering Canada:
+If you are a foreign national and want to study in Canada for more than 6 months, there are steps you must take before entering Canada:

 - You must obtain a Study Permit.

-- In some cases you will also need a Temporary Resident Visa (Entry Visa).
-To find out whether or not you require a Temporary Resident Visa (Entry Visa, Study Permit or both), please contact the nearest Canadian Embassy, High Commission or Consulate or askNAIT@nait.ca.
+In some cases you will also need a Temporary Resident Visa (Entry Visa) or an Electronic Travel Authorization (eTA).
+To find out whether or not you require a Temporary Resident Visa (Entry Visa, Study Permit or both) or an eTA, please contact the nearest Canadian Embassy, High Commission or Consulate or visit www.nait.ca/help.

 Note that this does not apply to Canadian citizens or Permanent Residents.